 Our necks are riddled with muscles that help us flex, extend, twist, and turn our necks.
 When we train our necks, we’ll gain size and strength throughout our necks, but most of our results will come from bulking up just two muscles: our upper trapezius and the sternocleidomastoid.

-If we look at the front view of our neck muscles, we see that our spinal erectors aren’t visible.
-The only muscles that really influence the thickness of our necks are our upper traps (which are trained by compound lifts) and our sternocleidomastoid muscles.
+If we look at our neck muscles from the front, we see that our spinal erectors aren’t visible.
+The muscles that influence the thickness of our necks are our upper traps (which are trained by compound lifts) and our sternocleidomastoid muscles.

-The sternocleidomastoid muscles are neck “flexors,” meaning that they’re trained by lifts that have us driving our heads forward under load, such as neck curls.
+Our sternocleidomastoid muscles are neck “flexors,” meaning that they’re trained by lifts that have us driving our heads forward, such as neck curls.
 What’s neat about those sternocleidomastoid muscles, though, is that they also help us tuck our necks, giving us better neck posture.
 Now, to be clear, poor neck posture doesn’t usually originate in the neck.
 It usually stems from poor rib and hip posture.
-Even so, strengthening these muscles may help improve our so-called “forward head” posture, like so:
+But even so, strengthening these muscles may help improve so-called “forward head” posture, like so:

 Finally, our neck muscles can bend and twist our necks from side to side, and so doing side raises with our necks can certainly help to bulk them up.
 However, those same muscles are trained with just neck curls, so we don’t have to do any side raises to build a thick neck.